suryanshsh/Getting-and-Cleaning-Data-Course-Project/README.md

 # Getting and Cleaning Data Week4 Project

 ### run_analysis.R

+ #### The data represents data collected from the accelerometers from the Samsung Galaxy S smartphone.

 ### What does the code do?
 1. Merges the training and the test sets to create one data set.
 Use command rbind to combine training and test set